Davis Corley

 Bio

-“I’ve always loved a wide variety of music, so long as it moved me,” Corley says, “but more often than not it was Country music that told the stories I wanted to tell.
-I think that’s what always made Nashville the destination in my mind, it truly is the capitol of musical storytelling.”
-Not having to forsake his beloved home state of Tennessee didn’t hurt either.
+“I’ve always loved a wide variety of music, as long as it moved me,” Corley says.
+“But more often than not, it was Country music that told the stories I wanted to tell.
+That’s what always made Nashville the destination in my mind—it truly is the capital of musical storytelling.”
+Remaining in his beloved home state of Tennessee only strengthened that pull.